History of Lithuania: Contemporary Republic of Lithuania (1991–present)

 Despite Lithuania's achievement of complete independence, sizable numbers of Russian Armed Forces troops remained in its territory.
 Withdrawal of those forces was one of Lithuania's top foreign policy priorities.
 Russian troop withdrawal was completed by 31 August 1993.
 The first military of the reborn country were the Lithuanian National Defence Volunteer Forces, who first took an oath at the Supreme Council of Lithuania soon after the declaration of independence.
 The Lithuanian military built itself to the common standard with the Lithuanian Air Force, Lithuanian Naval Force and Lithuanian Land Force.
 Interwar paramilitary organisations such as the Lithuanian Riflemen's Union, Young Riflemen, and the Lithuanian Scouts were re-established.

 On 27 April 1993, a partnership with the Pennsylvania National Guard was established as part of the State Partnership Program.

 Seeking closer ties with the West, Lithuania applied for the North Atlantic Treaty Organization (NATO) membership in 1994.
 The country had to go through a difficult transition from planned to free market economy in order to satisfy the requirements for European Union (EU) membership.
 In May 2001, Lithuania became the 141st member of the World Trade Organization.
 In October 2002, Lithuania was invited to join the European Union and one month later to join the North Atlantic Treaty Organization; it became a member of both in 2004.

-As a result of the broader global financial crisis and Great Recession, the Lithuanian economy in 2009 experienced its worst recession since the dissolution of the Soviet Union in 1991.
+As a result of the broader 2008 financial crisis and Great Recession, the Lithuanian economy in 2009 experienced its worst recession since the dissolution of the Soviet Union in 1991.
 After a boom in growth sparked by Lithuania's 2004 accession to the European Union, the Gross domestic product contracted by 15% in 2009.
 Especially since Lithuania's admission into the European Union, large numbers of Lithuanians (up to 20% of the population) have moved abroad in search of better economic opportunities to create a significant demographic problem for the small country.
 On 1 January 2015, Lithuania joined the eurozone and adopted the European Union's single currency as the last of the Baltic states.
 On 4 July 2018, Lithuania officially joined OECD.

-Dalia Grybauskaitė (2009–2019) was the first female President of Lithuania and the first president to be re-elected for a second consecutive term.
+Dalia Grybauskaitė was the first female President of Lithuania (2009–2019) and the first president to be re-elected for a second consecutive term.
+She was succeeded by Gitanas Nausėda in 2019.
+On 11–12 July 2023, the NATO summit was held in Vilnius, which was attended by heads of state or government members of NATO countries and its allies.